besdar/google-photos-exif/README.md

 Example usage:

 ```
-npm i && npm run start -- --inputDir="~/takeout" --outputDir="~/output" --errorDir="~/error" --mockProcess
+npm i && npm run start -- --inputFolder="~/takeout" --outputFolder="~/output" --errorOutputFolder="~/error" --mockProcess
 ```

 The tool takes in three parameters:

-1. an `inputDir` directory path containing the extracted Google Takeout.
+1. an `inputFolder` directory path containing the extracted Google Takeout.
 Required.
-2. an `outputDir` directory path where processed files will be moved to.
+2. an `outputFolder` directory path where processed files will be moved to.
-3. an `errorDir` directory path where images with bad EXIF data that fail to process will be moved to.
+3. an `errorOutputFolder` directory path where images with bad EXIF data that fail to process will be moved to.
 4. a `mockProcess` boolean parameter which allows the script to run on your files without any modification.
 It can help you make sure everything goes well.

-The `inputDir` needs to be a single directory containing an _extracted_ zip from Google takeout.
+The `inputFolder` needs to be a single directory containing an _extracted_ zip from Google takeout.
 As described in the section above, it is important that the zip has been extracted into a directory (this tool doesn't extract zips for you) and that it is a single folder containing the whole Takeout (or if coming from multiple archives, that they have been properly merged together).

 ## How does this tool works?

 The tool will do the following:

-1. Find all "media files" with one of the supported extensions (see "Configuring supported file types" above) from the (nested) `inputDir` folder structure.
+1. Find all "media files" with one of the supported extensions (see "Configuring supported file types" above) from the (nested) `inputFolder` folder structure.

 2. For each "media file":

     a.
 Look for a corresponding sidecar JSON metadata file (see the section below for more on this) and if found, read the `photoTakenTime` field

     b.
-Copy the media file to the output directory (if `outputDir` is present)
+Copy the media file to the output directory (if `outputFolder` is present)

     c.
 If the file supports EXIF (e.g. JPEG images), read the EXIF metadata and write the `DateTimeOriginal` and geo locations fields if it does not already have a value in this field

     d.
 Update the file modification date to the `photoTakenTime` found in the JSON metadata or in EXIF metadata

     e.
-If an error occurs whilst processing the file, copy it to the directory specified in the `errorDir` argument (if present), so that it can be inspected manually or removed
+If an error occurs whilst processing the file, copy it to the directory specified in the `errorOutputFolder` argument (if present), so that it can be inspected manually or removed

 ## Background